hmrc/integration-catalogue-publish-guide/source/documentation/index.md

 Version 0.1 issued 28th June 2021
 ***

-## Publishing content on the API catalogue

-The API catalogue shows what Enterprise Integration Services (EIS) APIs and file transfer patterns are available to reuse.
+The API catalogue shows what Enterprise Integration Services (EIS) APIs and file transfers are available for reuse.

 You can publish APIs and file transfers on the API catalogue.